Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Both of us have had dogs of one kind or another since childhood.

 Without help, few people can become proficient, much less an expert, in a given field.
 We certainly have had plenty of help.
 A well-trained dog is the result of education, more yours than your dog’s.
-You need to know what makes a dog a dog, how he thinks, how he reacts, how he grows, how he expresses himself, what his needs are, and most important, why he does what he does.
+You need to know what makes a dog a dog, how they think, how they react, how they grow, how they express themselves, what their needs are, and most importantly, why they do what they do.
 When you understand your dog fully, you can achieve a mutually rewarding relationship.
 A dog isn’t a homogenous commodity.
 Each one is a unique individual, and in their differences lies the challenge.

-Our goal in writing this book was to show how communication works and how you must communicate with your dog so both of you can learn the game of dog training.
+Our goal in writing this book is to show how communication works and how you must communicate with your dog so that both of you can learn the game of dog training.
 Enjoy as you read and put into practice all the information and advice in this book.

 About This Book

 We truly want this book to be a useful tool for you.
-And we don’t want dog training to feel like a chore that you have to slog through step by step.
-So we’ve structured this book in such a way that you can jump in and out of the text as it interests you and applies to your situation.
+And we don’t want dog training to feel like a chore that you have to slog through every day.
+We’ve structured this book in such a way that you can jump in and out of the text as it interests you and applies to your situation.
 For instance, is your dog partially trained but needs to learn a few things?
 If so, consult the table of contents or index and go directly to the chapters you need.

-This fourth edition of Dog Training For Dummies is chock-full of new and revised exercises for you.
+This fifth edition of Dog Training For Dummies is full of new and revised exercises for you.
 In addition to a wide array of new photos, we’ve also

-Reorganized many of the training exercises to make that more accessible and easier to follow
+Reorganized many of the training exercises to make them more accessible and easier to follow.

 We consider our older dogs our friends as well and have included in this edition a chapter on keeping your old dog young.
-We offer exercises that can be used to limber up the old joints, tips on feeding, information on the latest supplements, and much more.
+We offer exercises that you can use to limber up the old joints, tips on feeding, information on the latest supplements, and much more.

-All in all, this is a practical book that we hope will make your relationship with Buddy the very best it can be.
+All in all, this is a practical book that we hope will make your relationship with your dog the very best it can be.

 Foolish Assumptions